SARDONYX-sard/d-merge/README.md

 ## Patch Page Progress

-This currently works to some extent(Sliding, Paraglider, MCO, DMCO-Dodge, ...), but there seems to be a conflict where the patch changes every time the button is pressed.

-The only thing we are considering at this time is support for the Nemesis patch.(Since I only use the Nemesis patch).

 - GUI
   - [x] Basic frontend(Patch/Convert/Settings: Reports indicate that tauri ver.
 MO2 cannot be launched.
 Cause unknown.)
   - [x] Support Virtual fs mode(Use `egui` ver.)